escapin/ElectionManager/README.md

 # ElectionManager
-An Election Manager for sElect
+An Election Manager for sElect.

 ## Dependencies